 The MJ Awards judging process takes places in two parts.

 Once the entry deadline has passed our awards team will collate all entries for each category and send them to the sponsor of that category and their judges.
 The sponsors and their judges then have 4 weeks to decide their 6-8 finalists (6-8 local authorities that meet the category criteria & deserve the opportunity of winning their category award) and any commended (6-8 local authorities that don't quite meet the criteria as a finalist due to the higher standard of other entries.
 Judges feel their projects should be mentioned within the finalist brochure, encouraging them to enter again next year).

-All finalists (3 per local aurthority) will be invited to a judging day that will take place between 8th April and 6th May.
-It will be located centrally and a 30 minute timeslot (15 mins presentation and 15 minute Q&A) will be given to each finalist to discuss their project.
+All finalists (3 per local aurthority) will be invited to present to the judging panel as part of a judging day which is hosted by the sponsor.
+This will take place between 28th June – 30th July.
+A 30 minute timeslot (15 mins presentation and 15 minute Q&A) will be given to each finalist to discuss their project.
 From this judging day the judges will decide one winner plus any highly commended (Recognising any finalists that didn’t make it as a winner but judges think deserve a mention within the awards ceremony speech, encouraging them to enter again next year).

 Judges and the judging days to be confirmed direct to the finalists.